microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/tracing_resolution.md

 A couple important things to understand about this algorithm:

 - **Phantom dependencies are possible:**
-  The `node_modules` folder was probably created by `pnpm install` based on some **package.json** file, most likely the package that owns our script `/a/b/c/d/e.js`.
+  Your `node_modules` folder was probably created by `pnpm install` based on some **package.json** file, most likely the package that owns our example script `/a/b/c/d/e.js`.
 However, at no point does the algorithm read THAT **package.json** file.
 Resolution only considers `node_modules` folders, regardless of how they were created.
 This is the fundamental design flaw that makes [phantom dependencies](@rushjs/pages/advanced/phantom_deps/) possible, along with **"hoisting"**